oculairmedia/openwebui-Letta-pipeline/README.md

 # OpenWebUI-Letta Pipeline

-This pipeline provides integration between Letta agents and OpenWebUI models.
-It enables you to use Letta's agent capabilities while leveraging OpenWebUI's model infrastructure and tools.
+This pipeline provides integration between Letta agents and OpenWebUI models, allowing OpenWebUI tools to enhance Letta's responses.

 ## Overview

-This pipeline connects a Letta agent to an OpenWebUI "model".
-The integration:
+This pipeline connects OpenWebUI and Letta in a way that:
-- Allows Letta agents to use OpenWebUI's model endpoints
-- Supports OpenWebUI tool usage functionality through the enhanced pipeline version
-- Focuses on providing a clean interface between Letta's agent capabilities and OpenWebUI's features
+- Uses OpenWebUI's existing tools (like web search)
+- Passes tool results to Letta for processing
+- Returns Letta's enhanced responses back to OpenWebUI
+- Maintains a seamless conversation flow

 ## Pipeline Versions

 1. `lettapipeline.py` - Basic version that connects Letta agents to OpenWebUI models
-2. `lettapipeline_with_tools.py` - Enhanced version that adds support for OpenWebUI tools
+2. `lettapipeline_with_openwebui_tools.py` - Enhanced version that integrates OpenWebUI's tool results with Letta

+## How It Works

+1. OpenWebUI executes its tools (e.g., web search)
+2. Tool results are passed to the pipeline in the request body
+3. Pipeline sends tool results to Letta as system messages
+4. Letta processes the tool results along with the user's message
+5. Pipeline returns Letta's response to OpenWebUI

 ## Repository Structure